Nisarg7324/Nisarg7324.github.io/writeups/net_analysis_wireshark.md

 2. What is the version number of the attacker's FTP server?
 3. Which port was used to gain access to the victim Windows host?
 4. What is the name of the confidential file on the Windows host?
-5. What is the name of the log file that was created at 4:51 AM on Windows host?
+5. What is the name of the log file that was created at 4:51 AM on the Windows host?

 ```